paaland/node-jfs/readme.md

-    --ls                            list all devices (if you have more than one) --ls device                     list all mount points on device --ls device/monthpoint          list all folders and files in monthpoint --ls device/monthpoint/folder   list all folders and files in folder
+    --ls                            list all devices (if you have more than one) --ls device                     list all mount points on device --ls device/mountpoint          list all folders and files in mount point --ls device/mountpoint/folder   list all folders and files in folder

 **Downloading a file**